-SES will look at the disclosures made by the Company to judge compliance with the SEBI ESOP guidelines, potential dilution to shareholders due to the scheme and the fairness of the exercise price.
+SES will look at the disclosures made by the Company to judge compliance with the SEBI (Share based employee benefit) Regulation, 2014, potential dilution to shareholders due to the scheme and the fairness of the exercise price.

 ESOP REPRICING

 Shareholders have substantial risk in owning stocks, and SES is of the opinion that the employees who receive stock options should be similarly positioned to align their interests with shareholder interests.
 SES is of the opinion that the safety net provided by re-pricing of stock options may incentivize management to take unjustifiable risks.
 Additionally, a predictable pattern of option re-pricing by the Company alters the option's value because such options will practically never expire out of the money.